Breaking News 18/09/2021:

 - will impact their ability to continue to work

-Floatation Therapy Australia has developed the approved COVID Safe guidelines and are available free of charge to our members.
+Floatation Therapy Australia has developed the approved COVID Safe guidelines and are available to our members.

 What is Float Therapy?

 Floatation Therapy harks back to the 1950’s, when it was developed by neuropshysiologist Dr John C Lilly while he was working at the United States National Institute of Mental Health.
 It was quite a bit different from what we have today, but the basics are roughly the same.
 Throughout the nearly 70 years, it has been called a few different things such as floating, sensory deprivation, isolation tank therapy, float tank and REST – Restricted (or Reduced) Environmental Stimulation Therapy.

 The first float is an experience, the full benefit is felt with cumulative floats.
 Each experience forms part of your own evolution.
 It’s a journey.
 It’s personal.
 You will let go and connect with your true self.
 With each float, you will return to the world feeling more alive than before.
 It’s a unique wellness experience that benefits the body, mind and soul.

 Modern life can be chaotic and stressful.
 Floating allows you to experience the brilliance of peaceful rest by relieving your mind from distractions and your body from tension.
 The incredible silence and stillness inside the float tank allows you to achieve a deep meditative state of theta-brainwaves which simulates a therapeutic dream-like state.
 You can feel more vibrant and alive than ever before.